30 Tips When You’re Walking for Weight Loss

 Be Prepared for Weather Conditions

-We don’t all live in San Diego which means that we have to deal with a dynamic climate.
+We don’t all live in San Diego, which means that we have to deal with a dynamic climate.
 Don’t let a run of hot, cold, wet, windy or icy weather prevent you from walking off your belly.
 Get yourself kitted out with the right clothing for the sorts of weather your area can get in a given year.
 During a heat wave, walk before the sun gets too high in the sky, during a cold snap, do the opposite.
 A fair weather walker in Seattle or Fargo is going to miss out on a lot of belly blasting opportunities.
-But at least they have these 40 Ways to Lose Weight in 4 Seconds.

 Hit the Bricks Before Breakfast